rudaottaviani/GettingCleaningDataProject/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-** *Note: All Feature in the tidy data set are grouped by Activity and Subject and were calculated the Average* **
+** *Note: The Features were grouped by Activity and Subject and the resulting groups were averaged.* **

 #### Tidy Data Set Features Description:

 1. **Activity**:
-The activity of the subject testing.
+The activity of the testing subjects.
 Valid Values are: **WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING**

 2. **Subject**:
 An integer representing the subject from wich data are collected.
 Valid values are integer from 1:30

 3. **tBodyAcc.mean.X**:
-The Mean of the Body Accelerometer Signal for the component X in the Time Domain.Values are normalized and bounded within [-1,1].
+The Mean of the Body Accelerometer Signal for the component X in the Time Domain.
+Values are normalized and bounded within [-1,1].
 *Note: The acceleration signal was separated into body and gravity acceleration signals using a low pass Butterworth filter with a corner frequency of 0.3 Hz.*

 4. **tBodyAcc.mean.Y**:
-The Mean of the Body Accelerometer Signal for the component Y in the Time Domain.Values are normalized and bounded within [-1,1].
+The Mean of the Body Accelerometer Signal for the component Y in the Time Domain.
+Values are normalized and bounded within [-1,1].
 *Note: The acceleration signal was separated into body and gravity acceleration signals using a low pass Butterworth filter with a corner frequency of 0.3 Hz.*

 5. **tBodyAcc.mean.Z**:
-The Mean of the Body Accelerometer Signal for the component Z in the Time Domain.Values are normalized and bounded within [-1,1].
+The Mean of the Body Accelerometer Signal for the component Z in the Time Domain.
+Values are normalized and bounded within [-1,1].
 *Note: The acceleration signal was separated into body and gravity acceleration signals using a low pass Butterworth filter with a corner frequency of 0.3 Hz.*

 6. **tBodyAcc.std.X**:
-The Standard Deviation of the Body Accelerometer Signal for the component X in the Time Domain.Values are normalized and bounded within [-1,1].
+The Standard Deviation of the Body Accelerometer Signal for the component X in the Time Domain.
+Values are normalized and bounded within [-1,1].
 *Note: The acceleration signal was separated into body and gravity acceleration signals using a low pass Butterworth filter with a corner frequency of 0.3 Hz.*

 7. **tBodyAcc.std.Y**:
-The Standard Deviation of the Body Accelerometer Signal for the component Y in the Time Domain.Values are normalized and bounded within [-1,1].
+The Standard Deviation of the Body Accelerometer Signal for the component Y in the Time Domain.
+Values are normalized and bounded within [-1,1].
 *Note: The acceleration signal was separated into body and gravity acceleration signals using a low pass Butterworth filter with a corner frequency of 0.3 Hz.*